As I write this post, I’m enjoying a bowl of this curry for lunch, and I can’t even tell you how delicious it is.

 - Heat a large cast iron or metal skillet with a high rim over medium heat.
-Once hot, add coconut oil, shallot, ginger, garlic, and pepper.
+Once hot, add coconut oil, shallot, ginger, garlic, and Thai chili (or serrano pepper).
 Add a pinch of sea salt and sauté for 2-3 minutes, stirring frequently.

-- Add red curry paste and stir, and cook for 2 minutes more.
+- Add cabbage (optional) and red curry paste and stir, and cook for 2 minutes more.

 - Add coconut milk, coconut sugar, sea salt, tamari, turmeric and stir.
 Bring to a simmer over medium heat.

 - Once simmering, add red pepper and peas (optional) and slightly reduce heat.
 You want a simmer, not a boil, which should be around low to medium-low heat.